askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 You should now see the test suite being executed inside the shell and, actually, your cursor should move to some text shown on your screen and click on that text. :tada: Congratulations!
 You just executed your first test suite using askui.

+### Troubleshooting

+If you are having problems with the test execution, [have a look at our Troubleshooting page](../07-Troubleshooting/index.md)

 ## Manual

 At the beginning we create a new folder with the name `test`.
 For the next step we create the `my-first-askui-test-suite.test.ts` file in our `test` folder.
 It is also possible to create test files in other folders and with other names.

+We need you to create some credentials through our [askui user portal](https://app.askui.com/) (usage is free!).
+Please see <a href="../askui%20User%20Portal/signup.html" target="_blank">our documention on how to signup and create the credentials</a>.

 Copy the following over into that file.
 Do not forget to replace your workspace Id and your access token in the _UiControlClient_: